 The financial benefits the government reaps from a well-designed mobile application can pay for the cost of its development and operations and introduce new ways of saving money.
 By making relevant information more accessible to users, mobile applications can contribute to business process efficiency.
 For example, action requests could be viewed and fulfilled anywhere, resulting in reduced transaction costs through productivity gains and process efficiency.
 In addition, citizens and government workers can access information conveniently with less training and/or access to a help desk.
 As more users are able to perform actions on their own, less investment is necessary for helpdesk staff, training, and infrastructure.

 Government ROI must be measured in terms of more than financial gains.
 Investments that prove to better serve citizens must also be factored in ROI calculations.
-For example, the ability to access emergency information, report service outages, or request benefits using a handheld device bears a signficant impact on citizens’ quality of life and thus becomes a significant ROI factor for government.
+For example, the ability to access emergency information, report service outages, or request benefits using a handheld device bears a significant impact on citizens’ quality of life and thus becomes a significant ROI factor for the government.

 Public investments must align to political policies and support the ability for government programs to reach intended audiences.
 For example, the Open Government Initiative requires government activities to be open and available to citizens.
 Mobile applications support Open Government by making information available in formats and devices that increase ease of use.
 As a result, less Freedom of Information Act (FOIA) inquiry is necessary, releasing scarce government resources for mission-critical activities.